Skip to main content

 LatitudeThe geographic coordinate of a place indicating its distance to the north or south of the equator, in decimal degrees (DD).Float

-AltitudeThe geographic coordinate of a place indicating its height above sea level, in meters.Float
+AltitudeThe geographic coordinate of a place indicating its height above mean sea level, in meters.Float

 Identifier Type